jasper-zanjani/notes/devops/docker.md

 - **NAT**: containers reside in their own network and the host acts as gateway and set with `{ "fixed-cidr" : "10.0.0.0/24" }`.
 - **Transparent**: containers are assigned IP addresses on the same physical network to which the host belongs (similar to **External** virtual switches in Hyper-V), set with `{ "bridge": "none" }`.

 Create a new network using the **transparent driver** <sup>[Zacker][Zacker]: 285</sup>
 ```sh
 docker network create -d transparent $NETWORKNAME
 ```
-Create a transpare network with static IP addresses
+Create a transparent network with static IP addresses
 ```sh
 docker network create -d transparent --subnet=10.0.0.0/24 --gateway=10.0.0.1 $NETWORK
 ```